../

 }

-Because the human eye has different sensitivities to Red, Green, and Blue, I used the NTSC color-to-grayscale formula here.
-It mixes RGB in a ratio of 0.299:0.587:0.114 to calculate the grayscale value.
-Then, by setting all RGB channels to this grayscale value, the color image can be converted to black and white.
-Actually, using the average intensity of the three colors works too, and the effect is quite similar.
+Because human eyes have different sensitivity to red, green, and blue colors, the NTSC color-to-black-and-white formula is used here.
+Red, green, and blue are mixed in a ratio of 0.299:0.587:0.114 to calculate the grayscale value, and then red, green, and blue are all set to this grayscale value to convert the color image to black and white.
+In fact, using the average value of the intensities of the three colors also works, and the effect is similar.

-Save the shader to ~/.picom.glsl, then run picom:
+Save the shader in `~/.picom.glsl`, and then run picom:

 picom --backend glx --window-shader-fg '/home/mistivia/.picom.glsl' &

-You will see the screen turn black and white.
-If you want it to run automatically at startup, you can put this command into .xinitrc.
-If you want to revert to color, just kill the picom process.
+You can see the screen turn black and white.
+If you want it to execute automatically at startup, you can put this line of command into `.xinitrc`.
+If you want to restore it to color, just kill the picom process.